HigherOrderCO/Kind/blog/1-beyond-inductive-datatypes.md

 directory!

-This idea, I believe, can be generalized to represent quotient types; see Aaron Stump's [Quotients by Idemporent Functions in Cedille](https://homepage.cs.uiowa.edu/~cwjnkins/assets/MJS19_Quotients-Idempotent-Functions-Cedille.pdf).
+This idea, I believe, can be generalized to represent quotient types; see Aaron Stump's [Quotients by Idempotent Functions in Cedille](https://homepage.cs.uiowa.edu/~cwjnkins/assets/MJS19_Quotients-Idempotent-Functions-Cedille.pdf).

 Possibility #1: conditional constructors